Sweeney Todd: The Demon Barber of Fleet Street: Act II

 Anthony and Johanna (now disguised as a sailor) arrive at Todd's empty shop.
 Anthony leaves to seek a coach after he and Johanna reaffirm their love ("Ah Miss" – reprise).
 Johanna hears the beggar woman entering and hides in a trunk in the barbershop.
 The beggar woman seems to recognize the room ("Beggar Woman's Lullaby").
 Todd enters and tries to force her to leave as she again seems to recognize him.
 Hearing the Judge outside, a frantic Todd kills the beggar woman, sending her body down the chute barely a moment before the Judge bursts in.
 Todd assures the Judge that Johanna is repentant, and the judge asks for a quick splash of cologne.

-Once he has the Judge in his chair, Todd soothes him with another conversation on women, but this time he alludes to their "fellow tastes, in women at least".
-The Judge recognizes him as "Benjamin Barker!" just before Todd slashes his throat and sends him hurtling down the chute ("The Judge's Return").
+Once he has the Judge in his chair, Todd soothes him with another conversation on women, but this time he alludes to their "fellow tastes in women".
+The Judge recognizes him as Benjamin Barker just before Todd slashes his throat and sends him hurtling down the chute ("The Judge's Return").
 Remembering Tobias, Todd starts to leave, but, realizing he has left his razor behind, returns just as the disguised Johanna rises, horrified, from the trunk.
 Not recognizing her, Todd attempts to kill her, just as Mrs. Lovett shrieks from the bakehouse below, providing a distraction for Johanna to escape.
 Downstairs, Mrs. Lovett is struggling with the dying Judge, who clutches at her dress.
 She then attempts to drag the beggar woman's body into the oven, but Todd arrives and, through a shaft of light, sees the lifeless face clearly for the first time: the beggar woman was his wife Lucy.
 Horrified, Todd accuses Mrs. Lovett of lying to him.
 Mrs. Lovett frantically denies it, explaining that Lucy did indeed poison herself, but lived, although the attempt left her insane.
 Mrs. Lovett then tells Todd she loves him and would be a better wife than Lucy ever could have been.
 Todd feigns forgiveness, dancing manically with Mrs. Lovett until he hurls her into the oven, burning her alive.
-Full of despair and in shock, Todd embraces the dead Lucy.
+Todd, in shock and despair, embraces the dead Lucy.
 Tobias, now insane and his hair turned white, crawls up from the sewer babbling nursery rhymes to himself.
 He picks up Todd's fallen razor and slits Todd's throat.
 As Todd falls dead and Tobias drops the razor, Anthony, Johanna and some constables break into the bakehouse.
 Tobias, heedless of them, begins turning the meat grinder, crooning Mrs. Lovett's previous instructions to him ("Final Scene").